 Where the Yaris misses the mark is in seat comfort.
 The front bucket seats aren’t exactly comfortable, as they lack lumbar support and have incredibly hard stuffing.
 We had trouble finding the perfect position, too.
 Sometimes, the steering wheel felt too far away, but our legs were in the perfect position.
 Other times we felt too high up and wanted some more room for our legs.

 The largest issue with the Yaris, though, is rear-seat space.
 With the driver’s seat in an acceptable position to fit our 5’10” frame, our knees were rubbing up against the back of the front seat.
 Comfortable?
 Not really.
 Doable?
 Yes, absolutely.
 But you wouldn’t want anyone you like sitting back there for more than 20 minutes.

 Toyota reduced the list of tech features to keep the Yaris affordable.
 While the 7.0-inch touchscreen running Mazda’s infotainment system is simple and easy to use, even our range-topping XLE vehicle lacked Apple CarPlay and Android Auto.
+If you want to know more, you can check out our guide on what Apple CarPlay is.
 Navigation wasn’t included either, but at least that’s available.
 What the infotainment system does bring with it are two USB ports, Bluetooth, and a decent six-speaker audio system.